ryarasi/vidhya-io-api/README.md

     10. `exit`
 13. Go back to the root folder with `cd ..`
 14. Sync the databases using the migrate command `python manage.py migrate`
-15. Create an administrative account for the database with `python manage.py createsuperuser`.
-Select your username and password.
+15. Create an administrative account for the database with `python manage.py createsuperuser`
+    1. Choose your username and password.
 16. Test setup with `python manage.py runserver` and visit the generated link to check if setup has worked.